 1.2 Principle

-The OFDM uses a large number of closely-spaced (41.66 Hz) orthogonal subcarriers to obtain high spectral efficiency to transmit data.
-These subcarriers are frequency-spaced (Fu = 1/Tu), where TU is the OFDM symbol duration.
+The OFDM uses a large number of closely-spaced (either 41.666 Hz (mode A) or 46.875 Hz (mode B in Table 1-A and 1-B) orthogonal subcarriers to obtain high spectral efficiency to transmit data.
+These subcarriers are frequency-spaced (Fu = 1/Tu), where TU is the OFDM symbol duration of the useful part.

 The phases of subcarriers are orthogonal one to each other to enhance signal diversity caused by the multipath, especially in long distance.